1. Home

 • Before you invest, determine your energy needs so you can purchase the correct system size and amount of battery storage.

-Thanks to the handy online Solar Design Tool from Palmetto, it's easier than ever to go solar.
+Thanks to Palmetto’s free solar savings calculator and home energy advisor, it's easier than ever to get more information and go solar.
 Contact us today to learn more about how we can help you install the right solar energy system for your home’s needs.

 Read More From The Clean Energy Learning Center